Multi-person 3D pose estimation from unlabelled data: Related work

 \section{Related work}

-This section will briefly review the leading literature on 3D Human Pose Estimation (HPE).
-Additionally, it covers the most popular 2D detectors since they are leveraged in many 3D estimation models.
-It is worth noting that we do not mention works using RGB-D sensors (with depth channel) since this paper focuses on RGB camera only, with the advantage of a considerable reduction in equipment cost.
+This section provides an overview of the leading literature on 3D Human Pose Estimation.
+We start with a brief discussion of popular 2D detectors, as they are leveraged in various 3D estimation models -including ours.
+We omit works that utilise RGB-D sensors, since our work focuses on RGB cameras, offering the advantage of significantly reduced equipment costs.

-\textbf{2D human pose estimators} yield image coordinates of human anatomical keypoints in an RGB image for every detected person.
-Recently, deep learning has achieved a breakthrough in these models obtaining a higher performance and accuracy than previous work based on probabilistic and hand-crafted features \cite{Chen2022}.
-Most of these learning-based models \cite{matterportmaskrcnn2017, Kreiss2019, Jain2014, Tompson2014} rely on Convolutional Neural Networks.
-Among the vast amount of 2D pose estimators, OpenPose \cite{openpose2019} is one of the most known within the community.
-OpenPose leverages the concept of part affinity fields for human parts association using a bottom-up approach.
-A similar approach is followed by OpenPifPaf~\cite{kreiss2021openpifpaf} and trt-pose\footnote{Project URL: \url{https://github.com/NVIDIA-AI-IOT/trt_pose}}.
-Another 2D pose detector example is HRNet \cite{Sun2019}, which can maintain high-resolution representations through the detection process, obtaining more accuracy and spatial precision.
-One of the most popular datasets used for training and evaluating these 2D models is COCO \cite{Lin2014}, containing more than 100K annotated images.
+\textbf{2D human pose estimators} yield image coordinates of human anatomical keypoints in an image for every detected person.
+Recent advancements in deep learning have led to a significant improvement in the performance and accuracy of these models, surpassing the previous approaches that relied on probabilistic and hand-crafted features~\cite{Chen2022}.
+Most of these learning-based models~\cite{matterportmaskrcnn2017, Kreiss2019, Jain2014, Tompson2014} rely on Convolutional Neural Networks.
+There is a vast number of 2D pose estimators, with OpenPose~\cite{openpose2019} being one of the most popular.
+It leverages part affinity fields for human parts association using a bottom-up approach.
+A similar approach is followed by OpenPifPaf~\cite{kreiss2021openpifpaf} and trt-pose\footnote{\url{https://github.com/NVIDIA-AI-IOT/trt_pose}}.
+Another widely known 2D pose detector is HRNet~\cite{Sun2019}, which can maintain high-resolution representations through the detection process, claiming higher accuracy and spatial precision.
+One of the most popular datasets used for training and evaluating these 2D models is COCO~\cite{Lin2014}, containing more than 100.000 annotated images.